wp-plugins/wp-advanced-importer/Readme.txt

 Are you looking a better advanced for the wordpress importer to migrate your wordpress site or data without much pain.
 Then WP Advanced Importer is a good solution for you.
 This plugin is made keeping all wordpress lovers starting from newbies, developers, web masters and bloggers.

-In wordpress importer there are to many odd things may happen like broken image import, blank page results etc. To overcome this issue we have a solution with different perspective.
+In wordpress importer there are too many odd things may happen like broken image import, blank page results etc. To overcome this issue we have a solution with different perspective.

 The importer mode will allow you to import exported xml with mapping option.
 Even though all the fields are mapped by plugin you have full control to look into, change or modify any fields.
 There is a option to test a sample import option to ensure that import works as expected before complete import.
 Also plugin will check and ensure for any breakage may affect the import.
 You can also use feature to restore back to initial stage if needed with one simple click.

-This plugin will hep all the way to migrate your site or blog without much pain.
+This plugin will help all the way to migrate your site or blog without much pain.
 There is no room to be left in dark with broken import etc.

 We are planning to have one more mode like backup migration, which will export your complete blog/site as portable to import or migrate.